Cluster Exploration using Informative Manifold Projections: Experimental results

-Figures \ref{fig:ex3-b}-\ref{fig:ex3-d} show complex data embeddings (with 'Bag', 'Ankle-boot' Fashion MNIST ground truth labels) generated by IMAPCE, cPCA and ct-SNE.
-We observe that ct-SNE completely fails to separate the embeddings according to their Fashion-MNIST class.
-While cPCA factors out to some extent the MNIST structure, its embeddings exhibit significant overlap in terms of their Fashion-MNIST classes.
-IMAPCE computes embeddings that effectively remove the MNIST information and thus achieve the clearest separation with respect to their Fashion-MNIST class.
-Therefore, optimisation of kurtosis term provides enhanced and interpretable data segregation which is not achieved by cPCA.
+Figures \ref{fig:ex4-b}-\ref{fig:ex4-e} show complex CIFAR-100 + FMNIST data embeddings (with "Trousers", "Dress" FMNIST ground truth labels) generated by all methods.
+We observe that cPCA completely fails to separate the embeddings according to their FMNIST class.
+While ct-SNE and Fair-NeRV achieve some sort of separation, there is considerable overlap of "Trousers" and "Dress" instances.
+On the contrary, the embeddings computed by IMAPCE achieve the best separation regarding their FMNIST class.

-To verify our observations, we trained and tested an SVM classifier (75\% training, 25\% test) on the classification of the calculated 2D embeddings with respect to their Fashion-MNIST labels.
-By doing this, we can quantify the separability according to the complementary structure which we wish to unveil.
-The test-set accuracy is averaged over 10 random train-test splits and given in Table \ref{table:1}.
-The very poor performance of the ct-SNE embeddings as well as the superior performance achieved by the IMAPCE ones confirm our observations.
-Experiments for a few more complex data are given in the Complex Data Embeddings Appendix.
+To complement our qualitative observations, we trained a Linear classifier on the classification of the calculated 2D embeddings of all methods using identical specifications to the classifier of the MNIST + FMNIST case.
+The test-set accuracies are provided in Table \ref{table:1}, where the superiority of IMAPCE among all methods is demonstrated.
+This superiority is boosted by the fact that it is achieved under an unsupervised setting by considering only a small number (5,000 out of the total 60,000) of representative CIFAR-100 background instances that can effectively capture the CIFAR-100 structure that has to be factored out from the computed embeddings.
+On the contrary, both ct-SNE and Fair-NeRV need the specific CIFAR-100 labels of all the instances that were used when constructing the complex data.

+Finally, in terms of running time performance, IMAPCE has a comparable execution time to cPCA, while it is faster than both ct-SNE and Fair-NeRV across all experimental setups as Table~\ref{tab:time} shows.
+Due to the large feature space of the sample-based prior experiments, an 1hr cutoff time was set for Fair-NeRV (and the final embeddings computed within this cutoff time were used for the experiments) to facilitate hyperparameter search.
+More experiments for different combinations of FMNIST classes are included in Section \ref{Supp:C100-FMNIST} of the Supplementary Material.
+Additionally, SVM classifiers are trained on the 2D embeddings and accuracy, F1 and Recall scores are computed for all methods and are also included in that Section of the Supplementary Material.